The User Interface Hierarchy

 Code for commercial applications is usually distributed as a compiled executable, often with copyright protection installed, with the original files kept private, and is usually protected by proprietary licenses, which limit what a user can do with an application, including number of installations, online requirements and stipulations against reverse-engineering and piracy.
 In some cases, source code is still visible, but with specific limitations and requirements.
 The privatization of source code locks the input/output methods behind legal tape, closing off public access to documentation about most of its structural components, and forcing the hierarchy directly on all of its users.

 Controlling the UI Hierarchy directly benefits capitalism by controlling the way that people interact with software flows.
 This is actively exploited in the form of Dark Pattern Designs.
-The huge advantage of exploiting Dark Patterns using a combination of UI Hierarchy with psychological techniques encourages the propogation of narrow control flows on the internet, which are pushed to further extremes by the largest corporate entities, such as Amazon or Disney, to maximize profit with each visitor.
+The huge advantage of exploiting Dark Patterns using a combination of UI Hierarchy with psychological techniques encourages the propagation of narrow control flows on the internet, which are pushed to further extremes by the largest corporate entities, such as Amazon or Disney, to maximize profit with each visitor.
 This allows them to accelerate the accumulation of capital power, while simultaneously restricting end user control and limiting the possibilities of how interacting with a service can be, in an act of cyber feudalism.
 The hyper-privatization required to enable this system continues to rob all of its users of its potential in the name of capital until it inevitably collapses in on itself from suffocating on its own interface restrictions, along with external market pressures.
 When this finally happens, the technology is almost never released to the public, either because its source has been lost or because of a complicated set of ownership changes, resulting in a complete loss of access.
 Examples of this effect include the downfall of many MMO games such as Toon Town and Club Penguin, and online services such as Tinypic or Geocities.

 Disability and the UI Hierarchy

 This problem of privatization reaches a critical breaking point when the disabled are involved.
 Disabled people not only have extremely specialized use cases that can vary from person to person, but they are also often limited in what kind of inputs or outputs they can interact with, forcing UI bottlenecks.
 In other cases, the way information is organized through outputs can be extremely difficult for certain types of disabled people to deal with.
 Many cases, disabled people may struggle even if standards are met, and are blamed for the failures of the UI limitations because they “meet accessibility software standards”.
-Users with such diverse needs create a need for not only just the “idea of the software” being brought to a physical product, but having multiple possible UI configurations to accomidate as many of these use cases as possible.
+Users with such diverse needs create a need for not only just the “idea of the software” being brought to a physical product, but having multiple possible UI configurations to accommodate as many of these use cases as possible.

-This requires for a UI design that accomidates not only the general user, but also highly specialized users, most of which cannot be accurately predicted.
+This requires for a UI design that accommodates not only the general user, but also highly specialized users, most of which cannot be accurately predicted.
 With no socialized solution across most computers, this necessitates in most situations a custom implementation for multiple complex modes of accessibility, something most developers have no experience with nor have time to learn.
 This level of responsibility on private developers is extremely high and often not met without working with contracting agencies, which introduces a new layer of inefficiency and can be very expensive.
 Because of these costs, many times accessibility isn’t integrated at all if the developers believe they can get away with it.
 Oftentimes, the only companies that can produces accessible software with any reliability on their own are large corporations.
 This allows these corporations to abuse accessibility as a means of leverage by exploiting disability for market share.

 Accessibility market dominance is achieved by specifically focusing on obtaining high quality industry talent and concentrating resources integrating accessibility exclusively into environments.
 This can be seen how in this 2014 article Apple dominates blind mobile usershare in this study at over 86% and leads deaf usershare at 53%.
 Likewise, in this study, Apple dominates with 79% users exclusively using an iPhone, and 13% of users using both iPhone and Android.
 This robs both the blind and the deaf of what phone to use on the basis of physical disability.
 Another example of this sort of competition is Microsoft and Sony competing for more accessible game consoles, which locks off games based on accessibility, or Unreal Engine 4 integrating JAWS support with no open source license, putting pressure on Unity and other game engines to compete, most of which likely don’t have the niche resources to be able to react.
 Not only is this exploiting disability for capital gain, it creates unfair market competition that accelerates monopolization of multiple software markets.
 The final frontier is to push accessibility standards formed by this dominance into law, pushing out competitors who can’t afford their own investment in accessibility.